Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 1. Sector transformation

-The trends described in the study illustrate the transformations the natural ingredients for health product sector will undergo in the coming years.
+The trends described show what changes the natural ingredients for health product sector will undergo in the coming years.
 In the next decade, the European market is expected to change in the following ways:

-- European consumers will be more and more aware of the negative side effects of synthetic pharmaceuticals products to their long-term health, driving growth in alternative natural remedies and resulting in greater demand for natural ingredients.
+European consumers will be more aware of the negative side effects of synthetic pharmaceuticals products to their long-term health.
+This drives growth in alternative natural remedies and results in greater demand for natural ingredients.
 However, it is important to consider that pharmaceutical product development focuses on greater efficacy and fewer side effects, creating a threat to natural health products.

-- European companies will invest more heavily in traceability systems and requirements, and will require more sophisticated information at the production and manufacturing levels of producing countries.
-The increasing adoption of artificial intelligence in traceability systems is something to look out for European companies face stricter regulations on sustainability obligations, which will also increase the need for data and other evidence on social and environmental impact in countries of origin, resulting in the wider adoption of sustainability standards and requirements.
+European companies will invest more heavily in traceability systems and requirements.
+They will require more detailled information at the production and manufacturing levels of producing countries.
+The increasing adoption of artificial intelligence in traceability systems is something to look out for.
+European companies face stricter regulations on sustainability obligations.
+It will also increase the need for data and other evidence on social and environmental impact in countries of origin.
+This results in the wider adoption of sustainability standards and requirements.

-European authorities will have stricter systems and procedures to assess the safety and efficacy of botanicals used in health products.
-Current developments indicate that botanicals are subjected to greater scrutiny when it comes to their safety profile and possible impact on consumer health.
+European authorities will have stricter systems and procedures to check the safety and efficacy of botanicals used in health products.
+Current developments show that botanicals are examined more strictly when it comes to their safety profile and possible impact on consumer health.
 Given the growing emphasis on consumer protection and consumer information, it is likely that there will be greater control on efficacy claims especially in relation to the food supplements industry.

 Tips:

-- Explore our study on the demand for natural ingredients in health products within the European market to gain more in-depth insights into key drivers of growth.
+- Explore our study on the demand for natural ingredients in health products within the European market to gain more in-depth insights into major drivers of growth.

 - Visit the website of Food Supplements Europe for more information on the European food supplementation market and specific consumer data.
 This website also provides an overview of national member associations and member companies in Europe.